sutulovat2611/R-Language/README.md

 ## Assignment 3
 Create a corpus of documents and analyse the relationships between them, as well as the relationships between the important words used in these documents.

-### _docs_ folder contains all the documents descirbing all the finding and results in detail
+### _docs_ folder contains documents descirbing all the finding and results in detail